Skip to main content

 • Eligible sites that have not yet submitted a Three-Acre Permit application (i.e., Full NOI submittal) may invoice periodically while their Three-Acre Permit project is in progress.

 • Eligible sites can apply for this program through our ARPA 3-Acre Permit Assistance Form at ANR Online.
 The review process for applications may take up to 4 weeks.
-Applications must be submitted by October 31, 2024.
+Applications closed on September 23, 2024 at 11:59pm.

 • Following application submittal, eligible sites will receive an award notification.
 Sites that are deemed eligible will receive an award letter outlining additional details and requirements for this beneficiary program.